 Why should we demonize sugar in our diets as much as possible?

-- It’s extremely addictive, more than any drug in the world.
+- Sugar is extremely addictive, more than any drug in the world.
 We are addicted to sugar already and we don’t even know it.
 Eating sugar makes us crave MORE SUGAR!
 Food companies know this and add sugar to keep consumers buying their products.

-- Added unnatural sugars in your diet cause inflammation which leads to chronic diseases such as heart disease or cancer, headaches/migraines, stomach problems, and even depression.
+- Added unnatural and refined sugars in your diet cause inflammation which leads to chronic diseases such as heart disease or cancer, headaches/migraines, stomach problems, and even depression.

 - Too much sugar causes our body to become insulin resistant, thus developing diabetes.